ruuda/rcl/docs/syntax.md

       ["Eggplant", "Pepper", "Zuccini"],
     ]

-## Records
+## Dictionaries

-Records are surrounded by `{}`.
-Records can be written in json form, where the left-hand side is an expression.
+Dictionaries, _dicts_ for short, are surrounded by `{}`.
+Dicts can be written in json form, where the left-hand side is an expression.
 Then the key and value are separated by `:` and the element separator is `,`.
 A trailing comma is optional.

     {
       "name": "apple",